 Again lots of running around involved as well as working on gross motor skills.

 - Treasure hunt.
 (For things other than candy and chocolate!)
 Teams are great to keep them moving at a fast pace as they hunt.

-Biking or taking a journey on their foot powered scooters is another great way to get in active play.
+Taking a journey on their foot powered scooters is another great way to get in some active play.